MOST CURRENT TRAINING CLASS SCHEDULE IS AVAILABLE HERE FOR FASTEST VIEWING.

 Texas Master Naturalist training covers a wide variety of topics including botany, ecology, geology, insects, fish, amphibians, reptiles, birds, mammals, soil science, weather & climate, and archaeology.
 To maintain certification, Texas Master Naturalists must complete 40 hours of volunteer service and 8 hours of advanced training each succeeding year.
 Examples of volunteer service projects, including our signature project the Seabourne Creek Nature Park, are listed under the Volunteer menu tab on the home page.

-The classes are usually one day a week for eight consecutive weeks in various locations in Fort Bend and Waller Counties.
+The training classes are usually one day a week for ten consecutive weeks in various locations in Fort Bend and Waller Counties.
 The class schedule varies.